isabella232/safe_camera_trap_tools/README.md

 ## Commands

 The package contains two core functions: `process_deployment` and `extract_deployment_data`.
 Both functions are available from within python for use in programs and scripts and as stand-alone command line tools.
+In fact, `process_deployment` is a simple wrapper around 2 functions: `gather_deployment_files` collects information on the files to be collated and `create_deployment` does the job of copying the files into the new location.
+These are separate functions within the module to provide flexibility (such as creating annual subfolders) but bundled together in the command line interface.

 ## process_deployment